The formula for profit is simple: price – cost = profit.

 Markup is the difference between price and cost.
 In other words, markup is your profit.

 Let’s say that Jane runs a screen printing business.
-The cost of buying, printing, and preparing a shirt for sale is $20.00.
+Buying, printing, and preparing a shirt for sale costs $20.00.
 Jane wants to make a profit of $10.00.
-Jane marks up up her t-shirt by $10.00, which brings the product price to $30.00.
+Jane marks up the t-shirt by $10.00, which brings the product price to $30.00.

 Going back to Jane.
 Her cost is $20.00, and her markup is $10.00.
 Therefore ($20.00 – $10.00) / $10.00 = 0.5 or 50%.

-Once you have determined what your markup percentage should be, you can generate the price using this formula: cost + cost x markup % = price.
+Once you have determined your markup percentage, you can generate the price using this formula: cost + cost x markup % = price.

 Let’s continue with Jane’s example.
 We know Jane’s current markup is 50%.
 If her cost increases by $5.00, bringing her total cost to $25.00, then her new price should be $25.00 + $25.00 x 0.5 = $37.50.